vercel/modelfusion/docs/integration/model-provider/anthropic.md

 ### Instruction prompt

-You an use [mapInstructionPromptToAnthropicFormat()](/api/modules#mapinstructionprompttoanthropicformat) to use [instruction prompts](/api/modules#instructionprompt) with Anthropic models.
-It is avaialble as a shorthand method:
+[AnthropicPromptFormat.instruction()](/api/namespaces/AnthropicPromptFormat) lets you use [instruction prompts](/api/modules#instructionprompt) with Anthropic models.
+It is available as a shorthand method:

 ```ts
 const textStream = await streamText(